 - Add mango pieces to the oil along with the pickle masala and salt.
 Mix well.

 - Cover the pickle jar with a cheesecloth or paper towel and secure it with a rubber band.
 Keep overnight.
 Keep in an airy spot.
-By morning some of the excess oil will start to rise to the top.
+By morning,g some of the excess oil will start to rise to the top.
 Mix well again and keep covered with the cheesecloth.
 Repeat this step for 3 to 4 days

 - Pickle will be ready to enjoy in 3 days.
-You can then use the jar lid to close tightly and keep it in a cool dry place.
-I recommend refrigerating the jar which will have a shelf life of 1 year.
+You can then use the jar lid to close tightly and keep it in a cool, dry place.
+I recommend refrigerating the jar, which will have a shelf life of 1 year.

 Pro Tips

 - Drying mango after draining out the turmeric salt water will increase the shelf life of the pickle.
-When the moisture is completely removed the pickle stays good at room temperature for a full year.
+When the moisture is completely removed, the pickle stays good at room temperature for a full year.

 How to Store Mango Achaar

-Mango pickles last for several months if stored properly.
-I recommend refrigerating it in an airtight container and using a clean and dry spoon to take out the pickle.
-When storing back, gently mix the pickle pressing it down so there is a thin layer of oil on top of the pickle.
+Store the mango pickle in a cool and dry place.
+I recommend refrigerating it in an airtight container.
+Make sure to use a clean and dry spoon to take out the pickle.
+When storing, gently mix the pickle, pressing it down so there is a thin layer of oil on top of the pickle.

 Recipe